A Fast Algorithm for Implementation of Koul's Minimum Distance Estimators and Their Application to Image Segmentation: Simulation studies

 }\fi \\

-As shown in the figure, the proposed method perform the image segmentation well for all cases.
-Considering the complexity of usual real images (e.g., a cat, dog, etc), the result in the figure, however, is not motivating.
-To substantiate the proposed method has a potential real-world application, we try a more complicating image: a $100\times 100$ psuedo-QR code image which resembles a QR code but is a fake image.
-For generating the QR image, we obtain 5,000 pairs of $(i,j)$'s by randomly generating $i$ and $j$ from the discrete uniform distribution on $\{1,2,...,100\}$ and assign 1 to the $(i,j)$th entry of the image for the pixel value while 0 will be assigned to the rest entries of the image.
+As shown in the previous figures, the proposed method performs the image segmentation well regardless of the presence of noises.
+However, this result is confined to simple images; the complexity of usual real images (a cat, dog, etc) alters the case, and therefore, the previous result is not promising.
+To substantiate that the proposed method has a potential real-world application, we, therefore, should try a more complex image: a $200\times 200$ pseudo-QR code image that resembles a QR code.
+For generating the image, we obtain 20,000 pairs of $(i,j)$ by randomly generating $i$ and $j$ from the discrete uniform distribution on $\{1,2,...,200\}$ and assign 1 to the $(i,j)$th entry of the image for the pixel value while 0 is assigned to the rest entries of the image.
 Therefore, the resulting image will contain the same number of white and black pixels.
-Figure \r{Fig:QR_images} reports the result pertaining to a psuedo-QR code image. \ifnum \value{show}=1{
+Figure \r{Fig:QR_images} reports the result pertaining to the segmentation of the pseudo-QR code image. \ifnum \value{show}=1{

 }\fi